bhaddacak/bhaddacak.github.io/_pages/grammarbooks.md

 Western students may find these works difficult, because it is hard to get full translations of these in their languages.
 This tells us that serious studies of the traditional Pāli textbooks in the West are really pressing.
 Perhaps, learning them with a help from living languages like Thai or Myanmar is more viable.

 The head of all suttas in the grammar books presented here are put together, suitable for search and overview, in [Grammatical Sutta Finder](/gramsut).
 This tools can also relate one work to each other.

+For those who are interested in Pāli roots, they can use [Pāli Root Finder](/paliroot) to examine the whole territory.
+And apart from Saddanīti Dhātumālā listed below, [Dhātvatthasaṅgaha](/dhatva) can be a good source of learning.

 ### 1. Kaccāyanabyākaraṇaṃ